Reachability and liveness in parametric timed automata: Integer-points parametric timed automata

 However, we can prove that any \emph{closed} L/U-PTA, \ie{} with only non-strict inequalities, is an IP-PTA.
-In order to show that the class of closed L/U-PTAs is included in IP-PTAs, we need the following lemma.
+In order to show that the class of closed L/U-PTAs is included in the class of IP-PTAs, we need the following lemma.

-\begin{lemma} Let $\A$ be a PTA with only non-strict inequalities.
+\begin{lem} Let $\A$ be a PTA with only non-strict inequalities.
 Let $\symbstate = (\loc, \C)$ be a symbolic state of~$\A$.
-Then if $\projectP{\C}$ contains at least one integer parameter valuation, then $\C$ contains an integer point. \end{lemma} \begin{preuve} Since there is at least one integer parameter valuation $\pval$ in $\projectP{\C}$, then $\valuate{\C}{\pval}$ is not empty.
+Then if $\projectP{\C}$ contains at least one integer parameter valuation, then $\C$ contains an integer point. \end{lem} \begin{proof} Since there is at least one integer parameter valuation $\pval$ in $\projectP{\C}$, then $\valuate{\C}{\pval}$ is not empty.
 Since $\pval$ is an integer valuation, $\valuate{\C}{\pval}$ is a zone of a timed automaton with integer constants, so the vertices of $\valuate{\C}{\pval}$ are integer points.
 Finally, there is at least one vertex in $\valuate{\C}{\pval}$ because all clocks are nonnegative (and hence are bounded from below by~$0$), and this vertex does belong to $\valuate{\C}{\pval}$ because it is topologically closed due to the non-strict constraints.
-So $\C$ contains at least one integer point. \end{preuve} \begin{proposition} The class of IP-PTAs is strictly larger than the class of closed L/U-PTAs. \end{proposition} \begin{preuve} From \cref{lemma:LUPTA:IP,lemma:Didier}, and \cref{proposition:IPPTA-LUPTA:incomp} ($\Leftarrow$). \end{preuve}
+So $\C$ contains at least one integer point. \end{proof} \begin{prop} The class of IP-PTAs is strictly larger than the class of closed L/U-PTAs. \end{prop} \begin{proof} From Lemmas~\ref{lemma:LUPTA:IP},~\ref{lemma:Didier}, and Proposition~\ref{proposition:IPPTA-LUPTA:incomp} ($\Leftarrow$). \end{proof}

 The previous result also holds for bounded PTAs: